What is Parental Responsibility?22 Mar 2023 | Sarah Norman-Scott

-Parental responsibility is the legal term used to describe the duties and responsibilities that parents have for their children.
+Parental responsibility is the legal term used to describe parents’ duties and responsibilities for their children.
 These responsibilities exist until a child reaches adulthood or until specific court orders are made relating to the child, such as in adoption situations.

 Despite being critical for the well-being of children, parental responsibility is not really defined

 in English law.
-In practical terms, however, it includes making important decisions about where the child lives and goes to school, as well as taking care of their health needs.
+In practical terms, however, it includes making important decisions about where the child lives and goes to school and taking care of their health needs.

 Parents with parental responsibility have a legal duty to protect, care for and maintain their child.
 This means they are responsible for making important decisions about the child’s upbringing and welfare.
 All those with parental responsibility have a say in these decisions, even if the child does not live with them.

 - Making decisions about their education and where they go to school

 - Taking care of their health and medical needs